-7.3 FUEL AND CHEMICAL MANAGEMENT

-• To ensure the correct storage, handling and disposal of fuels and chemicals in order to prevent impacts to the surrounding environment.

-- Maintenance records.

-- Safe disposal certificates (if applicable).

-- Material safety data sheets (MSDS).

-- Health, safety, environmental and community incident and complaints management system register.

-- Chemicals management procedure (to be developed).

-- Monitoring and audit reports.

-- Training records.
+Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe 7.3 FUEL AND CHEMICAL MANAGEMENT Impact Management Outco me: rage, handling and disposal of fuels and chemicals in order to prevent impa cts to the surrounding er ivironment.
+Indicator and Compliance Mechanism: Maintenance records.
+Safe disposal certificates (if applicable).
+Material safety data sheets (MSDS).
+Health, safety, environmental and community incident and complaints management system register.
+Chemicals management procedure (to be developed).
+Monitoring and audit reports.
 Training records.
 Fuel and Chemical Management Provide secure storage for fuel, oil, chemicals and other hazardous materials.
 Securely fence and lock the storage areas to accommodate all hazardous substances such as fuel, oils and chemicals.
 The storage area must be roofed and the floor must be an impermeable surface and suitably bunded as per the requirements outlined in South African National Standard (SANS) 10089-1 (2008).
 If storage capacity triggers licencing, those must be acquired.
-EOESCO / ECOContractor ConstructionOperation plans.
+EOESCO / ECOContractor ConstructionOperation Indicate the location of the fuel and chemical storage area on the layout plans.
 Label all liquids (chemicals and hydrocarbons) stored onsite for easy identification.
 MSDS for onsite chemicals, hydrocarbon materials and hazardous substances must be readily available.
 MSDS must include mitigation measures to ameliorate potential environmental impacts which

 Activity/Aspect Impact Management Actions/Measures Responsible Person Priority Timeframe may result from a spill, incorporating health and safety mitigation measures.
 A spill management plan must be in place to ensure that should there be any chemical spill out or over that it does not run into the surrounding areas.
 Drip trays or any form of oil absorbent material must be placed underneath vehicles/machinery and equipment when not in use.
 No servicing of equipment on site unless necessary.
 All contaminated soil / yard stone shall be treated in situ or removed and be placed in containers for safe disposal.
 In cases where a surface leak occurs during loading and off-loading activities, the spill material will be cleaned using a spill kit.
 Leaking equipment and vehicles must be repaired immediately or be removed from project area to facilitate repair Health and Safety Display "no smoking" and "no naked flame" signs in and around the project area, as well as near the hazardous material store.
-EOESCO / ECOContractor ConstructionOperation Strategically place the correct types of fire extinguishers onsite and near the hazardous material store.
-Train key personnel on basic firefighting skills Frequently inspect and maintain containment facilities and retain records onsite.
+EOESCO / ECO ConstructionOperation Strategically place the correct types of fire extinguishers onsite and near the hazardous material store.
+Train key personnel on basic firefighting skills Contractor Frequently inspect and maintain containment facilities and retain records onsite.